 Antitrust Laws & Regulations

+The U.S. antitrust laws of primary concern to associations are Sections 1 and 2 of the Sherman Act and Section 5 of the Federal Trade Commission Act.
 The purpose of antitrust regulations is to preserve competition, which serves an essential function in our economy.
 Violations of antitrust laws may constitute a felony offense that involves prison time and/or severe financial penalties.
 Because the very nature of a trade association is to bring competitors with common interests together, FSI and our members must be particularly cognizant of ensuring staff and members do not engage in any activity that runs afoul of rules intended to protect fair trade.

 While many of the antitrust laws and regulations apply only to concerted action or agreements, an illegal agreement can be found even without a “handshake” or express writing or words indicating such.
 Tacit understandings, including responding to pressure, exerting pressure, or doing “what is expected” can be sufficient.
 An implied agreement may be inferred from actions or the result of those actions.
 For example, if two competitors discuss prices, and later adopt prices that are similar, a conspiracy to fix prices may be inferred even though the competitors never explicitly agreed to conspire.
 Comments made in an informal environment may be used as proof of an agreement, even though the parties’ subsequent actions were taken independently for sound business reasons.
 Thus, the safest approach is to avoid any troublesome discussions with competitors of these topics.
 It is very important to remember that you may violate the antitrust laws by an informal verbal understanding.
 No written contract or express agreement is required.